 - Rub the butter into the flour mix using the tips of your fingers until the mixture resembles coarse sand.

-- Beat the eggs together in a cup and then add to the flour mix with 2 to 3 tablespoons of cold water.
+- Beat the eggs together in a cup and then add to the flour mix with 2 to 3 tablespoons of the cold water.

 - Bring the dough together with a flat knife or your hands, adding more water a teaspoon at a time, until you achieve a firm, but slightly sticky dough-ball.

-- Butternut Squash, Pine Nut & Stilton : Peel and de-seed the butternut squash and cut into small cubes.
+- Peel and de-seed the butternut squash and cut into small cubes.

-- Whilst the butternut is in the oven, toast your pine nuts by placing in an oven-proof dish in the oven for about 10 minutes, turning every 3 to 4 minutes to ensure they don’t burn.
+- While the butternut is roasting, toast the pine nuts by placing on a baking tray in the oven for about 10 minutes, turning every 3 to 4 minutes to ensure they don’t burn.

 - When the butternut is cooked and soft, remove from the oven and crush with the back of a fork.
 Add the pine nuts and stir through.
 Leave to cool.

-- Take a small piece of pastry dough about the size of a walnut and roll into a ball.
-Press into the base of one of the holes in the tin and using a floured small pastry tamper (or a flat ended small rolling pin), gently press the pastry dough into the hole, carefully rocking a little to push the dough up the sides of the hole.
-The pastry should not be too thick, but should come to a little above the top of the hole making a basket shape. (if you see any holes in the pastry dough, remove and repeat the process until you have got the knack).
+- Push into the base of one of the holes in the tin and using a floured small pastry tamper (or the flat end of a small rolling pin), gently press the pastry dough into the hole, carefully rocking a little so that the dough pushes up the sides of the hole.
+The pastry should not be too thick, but should come to a little above the top of the hole to make a 'basket' shape. (if you see any holes in the pastry dough, remove and repeat the process until you have got the knack).

 - Use a round cookie cutter the size of the pie tops to cut 12 rounds of pastry.

 - Brush a little egg wash on the underside of the raw pastry lid and around the pastry ledge at the top of the pie.

 - Pre-heat the oven to 180 C/350 F/Gas 4 and brush the tops of the uncooked pies with the remaining egg wash to form a glaze.